elvissteinjr/DesktopPlus/README.md

 - 3D support (SBS, HSBS, OU, HOU)
 - Overlay visibility and origin settings: Display a desktop/window during gameplay or attach it to a different origin (play space, dashboard, HMD, controllers, tracker)
 - Actions: User-definable functions (input simulation, running applications) which can be bound to controller inputs, hotkeys or UI buttons
-- Keyboard Extension, enabling use of modifier, arrow and function keys from the SteamVR keyboard
+- Custom VR Keyboard with configurable layouts
 - Elevated access toggle, making it possible to deal with UAC prompts and other UIP-restricted UI in VR without using full admin-access at all times
 - Gaze Fade: Fade-out overlay when not looking at it
 - Window Management: Change window focus depending on overlay/dashboard state or drag overlays when dragging the title bar of a mirrored window
 - Performance Monitor: View system performance in real time
+- Browser overlays: View web pages independent from your desktop (CEF-based)

 ## Usage